Kotlin/KEEP/proposals/stdlib/common-atomics.md

 1.1 Kotlin-Java-Kotlin hierarchy

-This solution is a breaking change for the following scenario of Kotlin-Java-Kotlin hierarchy (the existing inheritance will break) ❌.
+This solution would be a breaking change for the following scenario of Kotlin-Java-Kotlin hierarchy (the existing inheritance would break) ❌.

 ```kotlin
 // Kotlin